 It is essential to introduce the learners to different tools for experimenting and kick-starting the creative process journey.
 In the world of ever-evolving times, social media is playing a very important role.
 The pace of change is accelerating, and mobile phones are a key component of it.
 Mobile phones are now an essential part of a human's life, because of their handy nature and the idea of staying always connected.
 We as tutors used this technology in our studio to connect with our students as social media carved a pathway of communication that was beyond the contact hours and studio walls.
-It created a newfound language that reached an audience with a variety of interpretations, enriching its meaning and value.4 learning is more effective.
+It created a newfound language that reached an audience with a variety of interpretations, enriching its meaning and value.

+1. Integrating social media in learning and teaching environments yields new forms of inquiry, communication, and collaboration among students.
+Social media platforms, particularly Instagram, were the third tutor that imparted knowledge to the students.
+It became a teaching tool that was channeling information to the learners of this era where attention spans are decreasing and visual learning is more effective.
 Its instantaneous nature facilitated the swift transmission of knowledge, enabling learners to receive and process key insights in a matter of few seconds.
 Tutors started to use it as a device for demonstrating ideas and new perspectives to students.
-It was used as a digital soft-board to celebrate outstanding projects that not only motivated the student whose project was posted but also others.
+It was used as a digital softboard to celebrate outstanding projects that not only motivated the student whose project was posted but also others.
 This gave students time to reflect on the stories uploaded on Instagram while they were away from their work and students across the year would be inspired throughout the day.
 The positive feedback encouraged students to stay true to their process of learning throughout.
 Visual storytelling took responsibility to help students grasp and visualize what was expected of them.
 Integrating Instagram into the learning process not only motivated the students but gave birth to many new ways of thinking.